 1 year-1 credit Weight: 1.06 Final: local exam/college Prerequisite: 80%+ Chemistry final average, college Bio I for college Bio II This course represents a two-semester study of topics in college general biology.
 Initial emphasis will be the study of the classification, structure and function of living organisms.
 The second semester will focus on human anatomy and function of the major organ systems.
 This course meets SUNY general education requirements for Natural Science (NS).
 Students, upon successful completion of both courses, will earn 8 credits from NCCC.
 This course is the equivalent of BIO 109E (General Biology I), and BIO 110E (General Biology II) plus labs from NCCC.
 A scientific or graphing calculator and a zip or flash drive is required.
+A large set of colored pencils is strongly recommended.
 A fee is required for Niagara County Community College credit due both in September and January.
 Grades 11-12